Skip to content

 }

-libvirt creates its own nftables table (ip libvirt_network) with proper rules, but it can’t touch your custom inet filter table.
-The two tables are independent: both are evaluated, and if either one drops the packet, it’s gone.
+The non-obvious part is that libvirt creates its own nftables table (ip libvirt_network) with the right bridge rules, but it cannot modify your custom inet filter table.
+Both tables are evaluated.
+If either one drops the packet, it is gone.

 # Runtime (immediate)